 Farm safety event

-Longford IFA president Gavin White, is set to open the gates to his farm on June 19 as part of an Irish Farmers’ Association (IFA) farm safety meeting.
+Longford IFA chair Gavin White, is set to open the gates to his farm on June 19 as part of an Irish Farmers’ Association (IFA) farm safety meeting.

 The event will cover topics such as livestock safety, first response, quad and machinery safety, and kicks off from 7pm.

 Gavin White explained, “Its taking place on my own farm yard near Abbeyshrule.
 We are going to have Ballymahon Fire Brigade out.

 “They are going to do a first response demonstration, for those who may be unfortunate enough to come onto an accident.

 “We will also have someone here focusing on livestock safety, Vincent Nally.
 It is a very topical subject all of the time, unfortunately.” the Longford IFA chairperson said.

 The event will also focus on the use of trailers, the correct weight distributions for each trailer type and more.

 “We are going to have a representative from an Garda Síochána also.”
 Gavin told the Leader.